Shropshire Hills National Landscape: Historical attractions

 Stretch of Offa's Dyke near Clun.

-Attractions of historical interest located within or near the AONB include Stokesay Castle (near Craven Arms), a well-preserved fortified manor house.
+Attractions of historical interest located within or near the National Landscape include Stokesay Castle (near Craven Arms), a well-preserved fortified manor house.

 Ludlow Castle in Ludlow was constructed in the 11th century as the border stronghold of one of the Marcher Lords, Roger de Lacy.

 Offa's Dyke, a massive linear earthwork, also runs through the area, and across the Clun Valley area.

 Clun Castle is located near Clun.